Ealfred1/Bff-compass/DEPLOYMENT_GUIDE.md

 - **008**: Fixes RLS infinite recursion error in buddy_group_members policy
 - **009**: Makes connection_id nullable so group messages work correctly
 - **010**: Fixes badge trigger to handle sender_id vs user_id in messages table
+- **011**: Fixes RLS SELECT policy so users can see all members in their groups

 ### 2. Environment Variables